Capital Gazette Shooting: At Least 5 Fatalities, Many Others 'Gravely' Wounded

-Five people are dead and several others were "gravely" wounded in a shooting at the Capital Gazette newspaper in Annapolis, Md., Thursday afternoon.
+Five people are dead and at least three others were "gravely" wounded in a shooting at the Capital Gazette newspaper in Annapolis, Md., officials announced at a news conference Thursday afternoon.

-At a press conference, acting chief of Anne Arundel County Police William Krampf confirmed a suspect is in custody and being interrogated by law enforcement.
+Acting Anne Arundel County Police Chief William Krampf confirmed an adult male suspect is in custody and being interrogated by law enforcement.

-Lt.
-Ryan Frashure added that "at this point he's the only suspect" and he is being detained at a criminal investigations unit in Crownsville, Md.

-Authorities have not said where inside the multi-story building the shootings happened, but reporters at the newspaper have tweeted it was inside the newsroom.
+At a later news conference, Krampf said the suspect used a shotgun and had smoke grenades.

 Anthony Messenger, an intern for the newspaper, first tweeted about the shooting at 2:43 p.m.
 ET, writing, "Active shooter 888 Bestgate please help us."

-Frashure confirmed that authorities arrived on scene within 60 seconds of receiving a call about the shooting.
+Anne Arundel County Police spokesman Lt.
+Ryan Frashure confirmed that authorities arrived on the scene within 60 seconds of receiving a call about the shooting.

-Annapolis Mayor Gavin Buckley praised law enforcement for their response saying, if they "were not there as quickly as they were it could have been a lot worse."
+Annapolis Mayor Gavin Buckley praised law enforcement for its response, saying that if officers "were not there as quickly as they were it could have been a lot worse."

 The newspaper's website lists 20 newsroom employees.